3saster/fullscrn_huds/readme.txt

 > Version 5.X.X (XXX XX, 2020)
-  [HERETIC] Split mode: Added invulnerability indicator ("LIFE" and "ARMOR" labels turn golden)
+  [HERETIC] Split mode: Added invulnerability indicator ("LIFE" and "ARMOR" labels turn golden) [ALL] Added "Force HUD Override" option back.
+This will override any other custom HUD and use this HUD, regardless
+        of load order (this is intended for autoloading in particular).
+The crashes have (hopefully) been fixed

 > Version 5.1.6 (Jan 31, 2020)
   [ALL] General Settings: Added "Alternative HUD" control setting (to make sure it is set to OFF)